joelberkeley/spidr/README.md

 ## Installation

-**Note:** spidr is not executable at this time.
+**Note:** Most APIs in spidr have no implementation at this time.
 Only type checking is possible.

 First install [Idris 2](https://github.com/edwinb/Idris2/blob/main/INSTALL.md).
 We recommend using [Homebrew](https://brew.sh/) if you're unsure which option to use.
 Then clone this repository, and install spidr with
 ```bash